10 Complimentary Things to Do Onboard a Cruise Ship

 1. See a Show

 Today, entertainment onboard cruise ships is of such quality that guests often compare shows to those seen in the West End or Broadway.
 Depending on the cruise you are taking, options may include musicals, acrobats, magicians, singers, dancers, and more.
-Witness incredible talent in the evenings of your holiday, and even take part on some nights, such as on the Strictly Come Dancing competitions on selectedP&O Cruises.
+Witness incredible talent in the evenings of your holiday, and even take part on some nights.

 2. Try a New Activity